-Filled with sprawling palaces, streets lined with cafes, and gorgeous architecture, Salzburg is our must-see city in Austria.
+Filled with sprawling palaces, streets lined with cafes, hikes to the Alps, and gorgeous architecture, Salzburg is our must-see city in Austria.

 If I’m being totally honest, the entire country of Austria is dreamy.
 But if you absolutely love rolling hills, charming villages, culture-filled cities and some of the world’s best known museums and concert halls, Salzburg might be the most perfect place for you to be …. especially if you are a fan of the Sound Of Music.